Expungement vs. Order of Nondisclosure in Texas

 By contrast, an order of nondisclosure doesn’t erase the record but seals it from public view.
 Government agencies may still access it, though employers and landlords generally can’t.

-Expunction violence is available only in limited situations, like cases that were dismissed, never filed, or ended in acquittal or a pardon.
-Orders of nondisclosure apply to specific convictions, usually after completing deferred adjudication and a waiting period.
+Expunctions apply to arrests and are available only in limited situations, like cases that were dismissed, never filed, or ended in acquittal or a pardon.
+Orders of nondisclosure apply to specific charges, usually after completing deferred adjudication and a waiting period.
 Deferred adjudication is a plea deal where you plead guilty or no contest, but the judge delays entering a conviction.
 If you complete probation, the judge dismisses the case, and you avoid a final conviction on your record.

 Who Qualifies for Each Option?